Tactix: The Tenant Broker

 At Tactix, Martin has worked on oﬃce and industrial lease transactions, site acquisitions and dispositions, and an assortment of real estate related consulting work.
 Client he has worked with include:

-Publicly traded companies:
+Publicly traded company:

 Other privately held entities: